siavashmhi/hcloud-autok8s/README.md

 ```

-### Step 4: Run kubernetes.sh script for setup kubernetes cluster.
+### Step 4: Run the kubernetes.sh Script

-I use this script for create resources on hcloud with terraform and after create resources in hcloud i use a python script for translate terraform output command to ansible inventory.ini file and after create inventoy.ini file i running ansible playbooks for server hardening and install kubernetes cluster.
+Run the script to create the resources on Hetzner Cloud using Terraform.
+Once the resources are created, a `Python script will translate Terraform output into an Ansible inventory.ini file`.
+Then, Ansible playbooks will run for server hardening and Kubernetes installation.

 ```bash
 ./scripts/kubernetes.sh
 ```

-### Step 5: Set DNS records for load balancers and master nodes.
+### Step 5: Set DNS Records for Load Balancers and Master Nodes

-after three or five minutes use this command for get servers ip.
+After 3-5 minutes, retrieve the IP addresses of the servers using this command:

 ```bash
 terraform output -json
 ```

-After get servers ip, set DNS Records.
+Once you have the server IPs, set the necessary DNS records.

 ![DNS Records](images/records.png "DNS Records")